Is a Thallium Stress Test?

-Your doctor may order a thallium stress test:
+Your doctor may order a thallium for a variety of reasons,

 - if you have chest pain or worsening angina